dquadros/RPTerm/README.md

 Scrolling the screen is done by brute force.
 Having a table with line address will speed it up, but requires changing assembly code in pico_vga (and hoping I will not mess up the timing).

+The configuration screen is under construction.

-No configuration yet.
-The plan is to access a configuration (and status) screen with some special key.
-Config will be stored in a SD card.
+Hardware will be update to include a SD card socket.
+Config will be stored in the SD card.
 Special keys will be used to send and receive text files from the SD.